tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

    :align: center
    :alt: Partial refund to correct text including the corrected value.

-Odoo creates a Credit Note with the corrected text in an invoice and price 0.
+CoquiAPPs creates a Credit Note with the corrected text in an invoice and price 0.

 .. image:: chile/Chile28.png
    :align: center